mbbo128/blog/_posts/2022-01-20-feedback-on-agile-software-development.markdown

 team, forcing them to make shortcuts such as not writing tests or worse to go faster.
 The quality of deliverables will decline as well as the motivation of developers who will not have the chance to produce quality code.

-The alternative is to make an estimation by points.
 The alternative is to estimate by points.
 For instance we can have from 1 to 13 points.
 Above that limit it will be necessary to split the task into smaller ones.
 For the assignment above the estimation could be two points, and so the developer who takes this, knows that there is a little complexity and therefore is assumed to be finished relatively quickly.
 Indeed even with points we still have time management in